HoneyB4dger/trayio-task/README.md

 ## Testing
 You can test the service manually by either interacting with the web interface or performing REST calls.
 To test the service performing under a higher load, you can use a Python script (`autoTests.py`).
 It sends a random REST call at a given interval.
-To use `python autoTests.py -t <number_of_calls> -d <delay_between_calls>`
+To use it: `python autoTests.py -t <number_of_calls> -d <delay_between_calls>`